Our process: from the first meeting to closing

 Negotiation

-Handling the letters of intent (LOI) received.
-Negotiating the terms:
+Handling the letters of intent (LOI) received and negotiating the key terms:

 - Price and structure (share sale or asset sale, different tax impact)